 Recreational Baseball / Softball

-LSA Recreational Baseball/Softball program is open to players attending Pre-Kindergarten (age 4 or older) through 5th grade.
+LSA Recreational Baseball/Softball program is open to players attending Pre-Kindergarten (age 4 or older) through 5th grade (Grade that was just finished for the 2021/22 school year).
 The goal of this program is to give young players an introductory understanding of the game in an organized and fun setting.
 All divisions will be coed.
-The season will run from April through June (weather permitting).
+The season will run from July through August (weather permitting).
+We will attempt to keep the teams the same as the spring.
+Players returning from the spring season will utilize the same jersey and hat and receive a $25 discount from the registration fee.

 Single A (Pre-K)

-Single A (Pre-K) will run from April 9, 2022 to June 11, 2022.
+T-Ball (Pre-K) will run from July 9, 2022 to August 27, 2022.
 In this league, players will hit from a tee.
 Games will be held on Saturdays at Spring Lake Park at either 1 or 2pm.
 There will not be practices held during the week.
 All players will be expected to provide their own glove, bat and helmet.
-Fee will be $150 ($125 early bird discount before February 4, 2022).
+Fee will be $150 ($125 early bird discount before June 4, 2022).

 Double A (K-1st Grade)

-Double A (Kindergarten-1st grade) will run from April 4, 2022 to June 11, 2022.
+Double A (K-1st grade) will run from July 5, 2022 to August 27, 2022.
 In this league coaches will pitch to the teams.
 Games will be held on Saturdays at Spring Lake Park at either 10 or 11am.
 Practices will be held one day during the week, Monday-Thursday, also at Spring Lake Park.
 All players will be expected to provide their own glove, bat and helmet.
-Fee will be $175 ($150 early bird discount before February 4, 2022).
+Fee will be $175 ($150 early bird discount before June 4, 2022).

 Triple A (2nd-5th Grade)

-Triple A (2nd grade-5th grade) will run from April 4, 2022 to June 11, 2022.
+Triple A (2nd-5th grade) will run from July 5, 2022 to August 27, 2022.
 In this league, players will be pitching to each other.
 Players will have a 1 to 2 week tryout period to estimate their abilities.
 If players are not comfortable with this league, they can move to Double A. Practices will be on Tuesdays and Thursdays with games on Saturdays.
 It is recommended that players participate at least 2 of the 3 days.
 All practices will be held at North Park.
 All players will be expected to provide their own glove, bat and helmet.
-Fee will be $200 ($175 early bird discount before February 4, 2022).
+Fee will be $200 ($175 early bird discount before June 4, 2022).

 Volunteers Needed – Commissioners, Coaches and Other Volunteers